 Day 10 Jost van Dyke – Soper’s Hole, West End Tortola

 Today enjoy a short sail from Jost van Dyke to Soper’s Hole.
-Browse the marina’s shops such as Arawak Surf and Zenaida’s Boutique and stop in for a bite to eat at Omar’s.
-In the evening, cast a line and try your luck at catching a fish while watching the gorgeous sunset.
+Browse the marina’s shops, such as Arawak Surf and Zenaida’s Boutique, and stop in for a bite to eat at Omar’s.
+In the evening, cast a line and try to catch a fish while watching the gorgeous sunset.